- What does General Assembly do?

 General Assembly offers a few options on payment.
 The full-time courses costs $15,950 or $15,500 if students pay upfront.
-Students can also pay in 3 installments or by taking out loans.
+Students can also pay in up-to-4 installments or by taking out loans.
 Students can also choose to enroll in their income share agreement (ISA) and pay the tuition back after they begin working.

 Part-time courses cost $3,950 and students can choose to pay this upfront (with a $250 discount) or with loans.
 The General Assembly ISA is not available as an option for part-time courses.

 After submitting an application, prospective students are connected with a General Assembly admissions rep, who determines whether or not the course is a fit for their experience and goals.
 For the full-time immersive courses, prospective students are required to complete an admissions assessment to ensure they are prepared.
 After they have been accepted, students must pay a downpayment to secure their spot in the program.